tctony/EmacsCtl/README.md

 A macos menu bar app which controls the state of emacs deamon process just like systemctl on linux.

+This app also registry scheme `org-protocol` and forward it to `emacsclient -n` so you don't need to create an applescript to do that.

+### Install

+- Latest app can be downloaded from [Releases](/releases) page.
+- Or you can clone this project and build your own.

 ### How to use

 - First write your emacs pid to file.